Alfresco/docs-alfresco/content-services/latest/install/zip/index.md

 2. Start and configure ActiveMQ.
 3. Start the repository.

-Follow the remaining links in this guide to see the detailed step-by-step instructions for manually installing Alfresco Content Services.
+Follow the remaining links in this guide to see the detailed step-by-step instructions for manually installing Content Services.

-## What you need to install Alfresco Content Services
+## What you need to install Content Services

 There are a number of different installation files available to you, each of which you can choose depending on what's already installed on your system.

-For new installations or to upgrade Alfresco Content Services, use the distribution zip.
-Use the Alfresco WAR file to install Alfresco Content Services within an existing Tomcat.
+For new installations or upgrades, use the distribution zip.
+Use the Alfresco WAR file to install Content Services within an existing Tomcat.
 The WAR file is included in the distribution zip.
 In addition, you must install all the required additional components manually.

 All files are available from the [Alfresco Support Portal](https://support.alfresco.com){:target="_blank"}.
 Click **Product Downloads**, and then select the version of the product you require.